Xinyu-Li-123/danmuku_player/README.md

 The video in the example above is *为美好的世界献上祝福！红传说* (KonoSuba: Legend of Crimson) a fantastic KonoSuba movie that is uploaded to bilibili silently on April 19, 2020, received a 9.9 rating, and removed by bilibili silently few month later.
 To me, it is the movie **combined with its danmuku** that makes my watching experience so fantastic, and the loss of those precious danmuku is tragic and outraging! **Danmuku is created by the users and should belong to the users!**

 Luckily, I find out the BV number of this movie by accident, and it's the one in the example above.
 So, if you are a fan of KonoSuba like me, then please enjoy this precious treasure created jointly by **us**, by every fan of KonoSuba.

+### How to use cid
+cid is (probably) short for chat id, it identify the danmuku of a video.
+What's nice about cid is that, within one bangumi, the cid of each episode grows with the ordinal of the episode.
+That is, if we know the cid of one episode, we know the cid of each episode.
+For example, the cid of the 1st episode of 未来日记 is 578104, therefore the cid of the 3rd episode is 578104+2=578106.